Skip to content

 Step 3: Generate Your First Event

-2. The generator panel will open with default values:
+2. The generator panel will open on the right side with default values:

 3. Event Gateway: http://localhost:8884/events/pub